Tick Diseases in Dogs - Symptoms and Treatment

 Canine ehrlichiosis

 Also known as canine rickettsiosis, Ehrlichiosis is a tick disease in dogs caused by the bacteria Ehrlichia canis.
-This clinical picture developes in three phases:
+This clinical picture develops in three phases:

-- The acute phase, which is characterized by fever, depression, anorexia, wheezing and enlarged lymph nodes.
+- The acute phase, which is characterized by fever, depression, anorexia, wheezing, and enlarged lymph nodes.
+This phase can occur a few weeks after a tick bite.

-- The subclinica phase, where some dogs are be able to eliminate the infestation while others cannot.
+- The subclinical phase, where some dogs are able to eliminate the infestation while others cannot.
+During this phase, the dog may appear healthy, even though the infection persists.

 - Chronic phase can occur between 1-4 months after a bite.
-Prominent symptoms include thinning, fever, anemia, nosebleeds, joint inflammation and a neurological porblems.
+Prominent symptoms include thinning, fever, anemia, nosebleeds, joint inflammation, and neurological problems.
+In cases where the chronic phase is reached, treatment becomes more complex and prolonged.

 For more, we recommend reading our article where we tell you everything you need to know about canine ehrlichiosis.